LSSTDESC/CCL/readthedocs/source/notation_and_other_cosmological_conventions.rst

 ``c = Cosmology(...); c.cosmo.gsl_params.INTEGRATION_EPSREL = 1e-5``.
 The
 default values for these parameters are located in ``src/ccl_core.c``.

-The intrnal splines are controlled by the following parameters.
+The internal splines are controlled by the following parameters.

   - A_SPLINE_NLOG: the number of logarithmically spaced bins between